Chronic Pain Study Group (CPSG) Satellite Dinner Meeting

 Trung also actively supports the Australian entrepreneurship ecosystem through Health Tech Innovation QLD — and AIMOS: the Association for Interdisciplinary Meta-Research & Open Science — in its continuing commitment to improving research quality, integrity & culture for the meaningful benefit of our broader community.
 His PhD in Neuroscience was undertaken with Jack Pettigrew MBBS FRS, followed by an NHMRC Clinical Research Fellowship examining a bistable (quantum) switching biomarker of neurocognitive (dys)regulation and VCS in persistent pain, bipolar & depressive disorders.

-For registrations & any enquiries, please contact Trung directly on 042 111 7258 (or Trung.Ngo@uq.edu.au)
+For any enquiries and non-delegate dinner registrations, please contact Trung directly on 042 111 7258 (or Trung.Ngo@uq.edu.au)